From LTL to COCOA without Detours: Translating LDL into COCOA

-We now show that translating from LTL (hence LDL) to COCOA takes at least doubly-exponential time. \begin{proposition}[lower bound] Translating LTL to COCOA requires at least doubly-exponential time: there exists LTL formulas $\Phi_1,\Phi_2,\ldots$ satisfying the following conditions for every number $n$. \li \- The size of the formula $\Phi_n$ is $O(n)$; it is defined over the set of APs of size $O(n)$. \- The COCOA recognizing $\Phi_n$ has a size at least $2^{2^n}$, where the COCOA size is defined as the total number of states on the individual levels. \il \end{proposition} The proof is based on the result~\cite{KR11} showing a family of LTL formulas $\Psi_1,\ldots,\Psi_n$ of stated sizes whose smallest deterministic co-B\"uchi automata have doubly-exponential sizes.
-These DCWs turn out to be the smallest HD-NCWs, and hence their canonical HD-NCWs also have doubly-exponentially many states.
-The COCOA for $\neg \Psi_n$ then contains a single level automaton of doubly-exponential size.
-See Section~\ref{proof:prop:COCOA-lower-bound} in the appendix for details.
+\propCOCOAlowerBoundStatement{ Translating LTL into COCOA requires at least doubly exponential time.
+Specifically, there exist LTL formulas $\Phi_1,\Phi_2,\ldots$ that satisfy the following conditions.
+For every number $n$: \li \- the formula $\Phi_n$ has size $O(n)$ and is is defined over the set of APs of size $O(n)$; \- the COCOA for $L(\Phi_n)$ has size at least $2^{2^n}\!\!$, where the size of a COCOA is defined as the total number of states on all levels. \il } \begin{proposition} \propCOCOAlowerBoundStatement \end{proposition} The proof relies on the result in~\cite{KR11}, which describes a family of LTL formulas $\Psi_1,\Psi_2,\ldots$ of stated sizes such that a minimal DCA recognizing $L(\Psi_n)$ has doubly exponentially many states.
+These DCAs are in fact among the smallest HD-tNCAs, because they satisfy the property of the minimality stated in \cite{DBLP:journals/lmcs/RadiK22}.
+Therefore, the corresponding HD-tNCAs also have a doubly exponential number of states.
+The COCOA for $L(\neg \Psi_n)$ contains a single automaton with doubly exponentially many states.